The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 What animals live in the taiga?

-What can you tell us about the zone of deciduous and mixed forests?
+What can you tell us about the zone of broad-leaved and mixed forests?

 Flora of forests

-2. A competition is being held drawings: "Like me imagining taiga, mixed and broad-leaved forest".
-The drawings are briefly commented. (exhibition of drawings on the board)
+2. There is a competition drawings: "Like me I imagine the taiga, mixed and deciduous forest."
+The drawings are briefly commented on. (exhibition of drawings on the board)

-The guys drew pictures, let's draw define what zone do they belong to?
+The guys drew pictures, let's follow the pictures let's define What zone do they belong to?

-1. Listen to a poem by S. Nikulina "Russian Forest" reads Savvateev Michael:
+1. Listen to the poem by S. Nikulina "Russian Forest" read by Savvateev Michael:

 Wander and think here.